-This is about making your own wooden pressing tools : a sleeve board and a pressing board.
+This is about making your own wooden pressing tools : sleeve board, pressing board, tailoring board, point presser and clapper.

 There’s another post about making your own pressing tools from fabric : ironing board cover, pressing ham, and pressing mitt.